Millionaire income versus expenses

 Income taxes represent payments for federal, state and local income taxes in addition to social security taxes.
 Clearly, income taxes are the largest expense for this group.

-And, what do they do with their free cash flow.
-They invest it.
+And, what do they do with their free cash flow?
+They become millionaires by investing.
 They have a plan for every extra dollar of free cash flow they create.
 It’s the blood running through the veins of their financial ecosystems.

 Dividends Diversify build wealth rule number 4: Have a plan for every dollar of free cash flow you generate.